Stokes Equation (1D)

 \[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x}} + \eta\frac{\partial^2{v_x}}{\partial{y^2}}. \end{equation}\]

-Applying a central difference approximation to the second derivative, and assuming a constant and known horizontal pressure gradient, this becomes:
+Applying a central finite difference approximation to the second derivative, and assuming a constant and known horizontal pressure gradient, gives

 where